-This species can usually be recognized by its dark red-brown forewing color, pale-yellow-lined spots, and white hindwings in males and peripherally banded white hindwings in females.
+This species can usually be recognized by its dark red-brown forewing color, pale-yellow-lined spots, white hindwings in males, and peripherally banded white hindwings in females.
 It is similar to other species in the same subgenus, especially Euxoa mimallonis and Euxoa biformata.
 Euxoa mimallonis has similar male and female hindwings, but has bright red-brown forewings instead of maroon.
-Euxoa biformata has a similar forewing but has darker hindwings; the hindwings of males resemble those of females of E. intermontana and those of females are darker at the base.
+Euxoa biformata has a similar forewing but has darker hindwings; the hindwings of males resemble those of females of E. intermontana, and those of females are darker at the base.
 Euxoa ustulata, a rare species that is similar to E. intermontana in size and color, has dark gray hindwings and lacks the pale rims in the forewing spots.

 The larva of this species is unknown.